ems-project/elasticms-dev-docker/README.md

 ## To dos

-- Find a way to select the session handler (~, RDBMS or Redis)
 - Load the skeleton frontend archive with a better command
 - Script to do all tasks from scratch to the skeleton website
 - Find a way to directly take SQL dump